microsoft/powerbi-powershell/README.md

-# Microsoft PowerBI Cmdlets for Windows PowerShell and PowerShell Core
+# Microsoft Power BI Cmdlets for Windows PowerShell and PowerShell Core

-Welcome to the PowerShell community for Microsoft PowerBI.
+Welcome to the PowerShell community for Microsoft Power BI.
 Here you will find resources and source for PowerShell modules targeting PowerBI.

 For questions or issues using the modules, please log an issue and we will respond as quickly as possible.

 ## PowerShell Modules

-Below is a table of the various PowerBI PowerShell modules found in this repository.
+Below is a table of the various Power BI PowerShell modules found in this repository.

 | Description | Module Name | PowerShell Gallery link |
 | ----------- | ----------- | ----------------------- |